06-create/Bioinformatics/README.md

 - Analyze one or many DNA sequences
 - Get GC content percentage
 - Automatically classify as AT-rich or GC-rich
-- Includes real gene examples like TP53 and AT-rich promoters

 ## Sample Output
 DNA sequence is: ATGCGTACGTTAG